-The Australian Garden Design Study Group is one of about 20 Study Groups within the Australian Native Plants Society (Australia) whose aims are to further knowledge about the cultivation, propagation and conservation of Australian plants.
+The Australian Garden Design Study Group is one of a number of Study Groups within the Australian Native Plants Society (Australia), whose aims are to further knowledge about the cultivation, propagation and conservation of Australian plants.
 The Study Group provides answers as to how we can have a beautiful Australian garden that is environmentally friendly, encourages and supports biodiversity and is completely self sustainable.

 The Study Group has been in operation since 1993 and we include both amateur and professional designers among our members.
 The Group gathers and shares information mainly through regular newsletters and site visits.
 Our specific aims are:

 If you are interested in the use of Australian native plants in landscape planning, either on a small scale in the home garden or in larger, public gardens, why not consider joining and helping to develop beautiful native gardens that can be enjoyed for years to come.

 Membership is available to members of an ANPSA-affiliated Regional Society.
 If you are not a member of a Regional Society, please refer to the ANPSA Membership Page for further information on joining.